Aaron Webster

 • Member, Victoria Bar Association

 • Aaron values community involvement and has consistently sought opportunities to give back.
-During law school, he volunteered as an editor for Appeal: Review of Current Law and Law Reform, and before this, he coached youth athletes at the Killer Whale Weightlifting Club in Courtenay, BC, and volunteered his time with the Saanich Police Block Watch program and Camosun College’s Walk Safer Program.
+During law school, he volunteered as an editor for Appeal: Review of Current Law and Law Reform, and before this, he coached youth athletes at the Killer Whale Weightlifting Club in Courtenay, BC, and volunteers his time with the Saanich Police Block Watch program and Camosun College’s Walk Safer Program.